Maryland Divorce Laws & FAQ

 • Online divorce.
 If you've reached a complete settlement but need more help with the uncontested divorce forms than you can get through the court's website, you might try an online divorce service that will provide you with the completed forms, based on your answers to a questionnaire.

 • Lawyers.
-Of course, there are some divorces that require a lawyer's help.
+Of course, some divorces require a lawyer's help.
 If that's true in your case, here are some questions to ask before hiring a divorce attorney.